DJ Culture

-The 2nd part of the series is DJ’s Kortez and Adam Cruz discussing the history of House Music from Asbury Park to East Orange, NJ has a rich musical history.
-We will also be discussing Adam’s book titled Free The Music Business, Tips and Tales from an Indie Music Nerd.
-This event is Thursday May 18th from 6pm to 8pm as well.
-Adam will have his book available for sale and will sign your copy.
-Please note the book being introduced to the East Orange Libraries collection and will be available for all to check out.
-Both events are free and open to the public.
+The 2nd part of that series was DJ’s Kortez and Adam Cruz discussing the history of House Music from Asbury Park to East Orange, NJ has a rich musical history.
+We also discussed Adam’s book titled Free The Music Business, Tips and Tales from an Indie Music Nerd.
+Adam had his book available for sale and signed copies.
+Please note the book is now in circulation at the East Orange Library and will be available for all to check out.
+Both events were free and open to the public.
 This is how we share DJ culture and control the narrative.

 Art created by DJ Adam Cruz